e-manlangit/Coles-Supermarket/README.md

 ###  Overview of Findings

 Coles performed relatively well through the two quarters in FY23.
-Gross sales exceeded revenue expectations YTD by 21.89%.
+Gross sales exceeded expectations YTD by 21.89%.
 Sales in Q1 exceeded expectations by 24.2% in Q1 and 19.6% in Q2.
 Although sales appear to have exceeded expectations, sales declined by 4.9% from Q1 to Q2; however, the company did anticipate a slight decrease in sales based on expectations.
 This could be attributed to standard seasonal declines between the two quarters or economic pressures due to inflation.
-The following sections will export additional contributing factors and highlight key opportunity areas for improvement.
+The following sections will provide additional contributing factors and highlight key opportunity areas for improvement.

 *Below is the overview page from the PowerBI dashboard and more examples are included throughout the report.
 The entire interactive dashboard can be downloaded [here](https://github.com/e-manlangit/Coles-Supermarket/raw/refs/heads/main/Coles%20Dashboard.pbix).*